Women's Museum Istanbul

 Women's Museum Istanbul (İstanbul Kadın Müzesi), located in Istanbul, Turkey, is an online museum devoted to the role played by women in the city.

-Launched online in 2012, it is Turkey's first-ever and the world's third city museum dedicated to women.
+Launched online in 2012, the museum is Turkey's first-ever and the world's third city museum dedicated to women.
 The permanent exhibition of the Women's Museum Istanbul presents the biographies of women who chose a different lifestyle than that which was expected in their times.
 Short texts accompanying the installations in the permanent exhibition illustrate the social, cultural, economic and political dynamics of each life.

-The Women's Museum Istanbul is currently in search of a building that would be suitable for the concept it envisages.
+History

+The Women's Museum Istanbul is an online museum devoted to the role played by women in the city.
+Launched online in 2012 by the Women´s Culture Foundation İstanbul, the museum is Turkey's first-ever and the world's third city museum dedicated to women.
+The other women's museum in Turkey is the İzmir Women's Museum, which opened in 2014.
+The inaugural curator is Meral Akkent.

+Activities

+The permanent exhibition of the Women's Museum Istanbul presents the biographies of women who chose a different lifestyle than that which was expected in their times.
+Short texts accompanying the installations in the permanent exhibition illustrate the social, cultural, economic and political dynamics of each life.
+The museum's other activities include events, an educational programme in schools, and the creation of a research archive.
+The Herstory Academic Archive is a record of academic studies on Turkish women's history.
+The museum also launched an annual prize series, the Women's History Research Prizes, which are awarded to the authors of studies on the subject of Turkish women's history.